tori-s-miller/twitter-synonym-finder/README.md

 ---

-## APPLICATION WEBSITE ##

-View a working prototype here: https://twitter-synonym-finder.herokuapp.com/

----

 ## TECHNOLOGY ##

-This project is built with React and CSS.
+This project is built with HTML, CSS and React.

 ---